camicri/cube-get/docs/install-package.md

 ![](_media/img51.png)

-A dialog will appear asking for your credentials.
-Note that this dialog is from your computer and not from Cube.
+A dialog from your Linux system will appear asking for your credentials.

 ![](_media/img52.png)